 1) Take yourself out to eat

 Nothing is more indulgent than a big, delicious meal.
 And going out to eat solo can be a great way to not only build your self-confidence, but also prove your true independence to yourself.
-If you need some recommendations, this article on Boise brunch spots is a great start.
-You also can’t go wrong checking out the restaurants on 8th Street downtown, or even Uber Eats-ing or Doordash-ing whatever you’re hungry for right to your place.
+If you need some recommendations, our article on Boise food hubs is a great start.
+We’ve also got some great recs on how to cook at home as a college student, which is honestly sometimes more special than just ordering in.

 2) Re-watch your favorite movie or show